What do you pray for your writing? You might think that’s a silly question. Of course we pray for our writing. But what, exactly, are we praying for?

-If we’re honest, are prayers are often centered on requests for favor with agents and publishers.
+If we’re honest, our prayers are often centered on requests for favor with agents and publishers.
 Book contracts, large advances, and strong sales top our lists.
-While these are not bad things to desire, here are some other things we could and should be praying for:
+Although these aren’t bad things to desire, here are some other things we could and should be praying for.

 Our own spiritual growth